hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

 # Backup management beyond NIST SP-800-208 {#alt-backup-mgmt}

-In this section, an alternative backup mechanism for S-HBS is presented in a generic form, which makes the strategy applicable for both multi-tree instances XMSS<sup>MT</sup> and HSS.
+In this section, an alternative backup mechanism for Stateful HBS is presented in a generic form, which makes the strategy applicable for both multi-tree instances XMSS<sup>MT</sup> and HSS.
 However, following the same arguments as in [](#sectorization), with minor modifications, the presented strategy is also